Davide-sd/sympy-plot-backends/README.md

 |    ylabel     |     Y     |   Y   |    Y   |    Y   |  Y  |
 |    zlabel     |     Y     |   N   |    Y   |    Y   |  Y  |

-Note: while SymPy's default backend (Matplotlib) is implemented to mimic hand-plotted 2D charts, that is the horizontal and vertical axis are not necessarely fixed to the bottom and left side of the plot (we can specify their location with `axis_center`), I didn't implement this feature on Bokeh and Plotly because it doesn't add any value to my personal use.
-If you find that some options could be implemented but are not, please consider contributing with a PR.
+Note: while SymPy's default backend (Matplotlib) is implemented to mimic hand-plotted 2D charts, that is the horizontal and vertical axis are not necessarely fixed to the bottom-side and left-side of the plot, respectively (we can specify their location with `axis_center`), I didn't implement this feature on Bokeh and Plotly because it doesn't add any value to my personal use.
+If you find that some options could be implemented, please consider contributing with a PR.

 Other options are only available to a specific backend, for example: